 Interfund balances consist of short-term lending/borrowing arrangements that result primarily from payroll, debt service and other regularly occurring charges that are paid by the general fund and then charged back to the appropriate other fund.
-Interfund receivables and payables as of September 30, 2019, are as follows:
+The county has no interfund receivables and payables as of September 30, 2020.